william-hrwang/polychat/README.md

   - User avatars
   - Responsive design for all devices
   - Modern UI with smooth animations

+- 💬 **RAFT**
+  - Leader Election: The system uses the Raft consensus protocol to elect a leader among a cluster of nodes.
+Only the leader is authorized to process and append new messages, ensuring there’s a single source of truth for the log.

+  - Replicated Log: When the leader receives a new message, it serializes the message (using JSON) and appends it to a replicated log.
+This log is stored across all nodes using the Raftos library, which handles the replication process.
+The replicated log guarantees that every node in the cluster eventually has an identical copy of the messages, even if some nodes temporarily go offline.

+  - Fault Tolerance: If the current leader fails or becomes unreachable, the Raft protocol automatically elects a new leader.
+This ensures that the system remains available and that the message log stays consistent despite node
+    failures.

+  - Message Propagation: Once a message is appended to the log by the leader, it is streamed to connected clients (via WebSockets) so that every user sees the updated chat history.
+This replication mechanism ensures that the chat
+    remains synchronized across multiple instances of the application.

    **Backup System -Automatic Database Backup -After every critical operation (e.g., registration, login, profile update, avatar upload), the system creates a fresh backup of users.db as users_backup.db. -Self-Healing on Startup -On initialization, the service checks if users.db is missing or corrupted. -If it is, the service automatically restores it from the latest users_backup.db. -Resilience Against Data Loss -Ensures high availability of authentication services by maintaining a real-time synced backup.- -Developer-Friendly Logging -Clear and consistent console logs at each stage (registration, backup, restoration, etc.) to aid in debugging and monitoring. -Ready for Runtime Fallback (Extendable) -The system is structured so runtime backup restoration logic can be added in future, allowing recovery even if the database is lost during operation.

 ## Architecture